BenWeekes/agora-network-monitor/README.md

 ## AgoraRTCNetEx.js
-This javascript module provides an 'Out of band' bandwidth adaptation algorithm to work alongside the AgoraRTC 4.x SDK.
+This javascript module provides an 'Out of band' network monitor to work along side AgoraRTC 4.x SDK.
-It can produce better results than the standard webrtc alogirthm which can be oversensitive for some real-time engagement applications.
+It is able to report the true uplink/downlink of each host in the channel.
+It does not revert to 'Good' if packet losses reduce while the bitrate is lowered in full path feedback mode.
+It does not confuse my downlink with your uplink.

 #### Include the javascript: